Cracker Horses ‘Repurposed’ As Mental Health Counselors

 His planned documentary does not, however, focus on the proud heritage of these beautiful animals, whose ancestors were introduced into North America in 1521 by Ponce de Leon and then became an integral part of the agriculture and cattle industry upon which Florida was built.

-Indeed, the documentary will not even depict the Florida Cracker horses’ currently recognized talents—talents well-known to those who ride this small, agile, and tough little horse, whether on easy-going trail rides or as modern-day cow horses on the few ranches that still are worked by mounted cowboys—more accurately called “cow hunters” in Florida terminology.
+Indeed, the documentary will not even depict the Florida Cracker horses’ currently recognized talents—talents well-known to those who ride this small, agile, and tough little horse ( don’t be confused, learn the difference of horses vs ponies), whether on easy-going trail rides or as modern-day cow horses on the few ranches that still are worked by mounted cowboys—more accurately called “cow hunters” in Florida terminology.

 Largest Cracker Horse Herd Flourishes At Forever Florida